Claim your free copy from the Program on Negotiation at Harvard Law School.

 I returned to my advertising role with a newfound zeal for negotiation…and it showed.
 I was able to create more value, ease tensions around the office, and shine in client and vendor negotiations.
 I even negotiated a fee increase with a notoriously tight-fisted client!

-Having seen the results I’ve received firsthand, three of my colleagues are attending Negotiation and Leadership this Spring.
+Having seen the results I’ve received firsthand, three of my colleagues are attending Negotiation and Leadership this summer.
 I’m thrilled for them, and I only wish I could go again!

 At the Program on Negotiation, we hear success stories like Jessica’s time and again.
 With the right negotiation training, anything is possible.